-Many of the projects are part of Idaho Governor Brad Little’s “Building Idaho’s Future” transportation funding solution.
+Many of the projects are part of Idaho Governor Brad Little’s “Leading Idaho” transportation funding solution.

 “Idaho is the fastest growing state in the nation.
 To keep up with the demands of a fast-growing state, our historic transportation funding solution helps save Idahoans’ time, keeps us safe on our roads, and makes our state’s economy even stronger,” Governor Little said.
 “I appreciate the Idaho Transportation Board for acting quickly to put these new funds to work.”

 Projects approved today that are ready now include $170 million of Transportation Expansion and Congestion Mitigation (TECM) funds to expand Idaho State Highway 16 from its current location at US-20/26 (Chinden Blvd.) to Interstate 84.
 The board also dedicated $37 million of TECM funds to expand US-20/26 to four lanes from Middleton Road to I-84.
 Both projects should be under construction next year and will likely be bonded.